e2b-dev/E2B/README.md

 - E2B envd REST API (used for specific interactions with the sandbox like file upload/download)
   - [Location in infra repo](https://github.com/e2b-dev/infra/blob/main/packages/envd/spec/envd.yaml)
   - [Location in E2B repo](./spec/envd/envd.yaml)

+> The API clients are not automatically publicly accessible from the SDK — we are doing some additional work to make the experience of using the APIs better by providing a more user-friendly interface.